BabarZKhan/Kiwi-compiler-HLS/README.md

 # Kiwi-compiler-HLS
+Kiwi was developed at the University of Cambridge Computer Laboratory and Microsoft Research Limited, headed by David Greaves (UoCCL) and Satnam Singh (MRL).
+Kiwi continues at the Computer Laboratory as part of a logic synthesis project called HPR L/S and it uses the Orangepath core library.

 # Overview
 The Kiwi project aims to make reconfigurable computing technology like Field Programmable Gate Arrays (FPGAs) more accessible to mainstream programmers.
 FPGAs have a huge potential for quickly performing many interesting computations in parallel but their exploitation by computer programmers is limited by the need to think like a hardware engineer and the need to use hardware description languages rather than conventional programming languages.